General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Preliminaries

-The flat Friedmann-Lemaître-Robertson-Walker (FLRW) spacetimes are the family of spatially homogeneous spherically symmetric spacetimes.
-Following \cite{BCarr1990}, the self-similar in $\xi$ subset of FLRW spacetimes which solve the perfect fluid Einstein field equations with a barotropic equation of state take the following form in self-similar comoving coordinates:
+The Friedmann--Lemaître--Robertson--Walker (FLRW) spacetimes are the family of spherically symmetric spatially homogeneous spacetimes.
+Following the notation of \cite{CY1990}, the flat subset of FLRW spacetimes which solve the Einstein--Euler equations with a barotropic equation of state take the following form in self-similar comoving coordinates:

 where:

 and:

 Note that the density is independent of $r$ and that the metric can also be put into an explicitly spatially homogeneous form through the purely radial transformation: